A practical guide to MCP, with setup examples for bookmark search

 MCP shifts AI from a tool you talk to into a tool that works with your data.
 Instead of copying information into a chat window, the AI can pull exactly what it needs, when it needs it.

-The key insight is that your saved bookmarks, notes, and references become genuinely useful when AI can access them as live context rather than sitting in a silo you'll never revisit.
+The key insight is that your saved bookmarks, notes, and references become genuinely useful when AI can access them as live context rather than sitting in a silo you’ll never revisit.
+This is particularly powerful for developers and researchers who curate technical content across platforms, and for anyone who wants to search their Twitter bookmarks or Reddit saves from inside an AI conversation.

 ContextBolt’s MCP endpoint